jeancmaia/mcglm/paper.md

 variance functions, matrix linear predictors and covariance link functions.
 In this section, we discuss usual choice for each of these components.

-McGLMs allows the specification of usual linear predictors from standard linear models including interactions terms and the usual formula notation popular in many statistical software.
-Similarly, the link function is specified as in the GLM framework usual choices are logit and probit for binary and binomial data, log for count data and identity for continuos real data.
+McGLMs allow the specification of usual linear predictors from standard linear models including interactions terms and the usual formula notation popular in many statistical software.
+Similarly, the link function is specified as in the GLM framework usual choices are logit and probit for binary and binomial data, log for count data, and identity for continuos real data.

-The variance function is fundamental to the MCGLMs, as it is related to the marginal distribution of the response variable.
+The variance function is fundamental to the McGLMs, as it is related to the marginal distribution of the response variable.
 To underscore some common choices, the variance function power specialized in handling continuous data and defines the Tweedie family of distributions.